subvisual/subvisual.com/src/posts/2020-05-29-4-months-as-a-ginetti/index.md

 ---
+highlight: false
-path: /4-months-as-a-ginetti/
+path: 4-months-as-a-ginetti
-title: "4 Months as a Ginetti"
+title: 4 Months as a Ginetti
+categories:
+  - product
+  - inside-subvisual
+  - design
 author: joao-ferreira
 date: 2020-05-29
 intro: >
   When I first started running usability tests and conducting interviews, I didn’t know what the hell I was doing.
 ---

 ## "The more you know, the more you know you don't know." - Aristotle